solidusio/solidus/guides/users/users/overview.md

 access denied page.

 Talk to your developers about adding additional roles and the requirements that you have for those roles.
+Role permissions cannot be managed from the Solidus admin interface.
+Developers can programmatically give or revoke access to different pages based on a user's role.

 ## API access